-If your property is located within an area identified as being vulnerable to inundation, there is a risk that it might be affected by this hazard either now or in the future.
-To put this in context the future scenarios range from the years 2060 to after 2200.
-Please come and talk with us to understand more.
+If your property is located within an area identified as being vulnerable to the impacts of sea level rise, there is a risk that it might be affected directly by seawater, by stormwater being trapped and not being able to exit during elevated seas or by groundwater as water tables rise with sea levels either now or in the future.
+To put this in context the future scenarios mapped may occur between the years 2060 to after 2150.
+If you want to find out more about the impacts of this email ourcoasts@ncc.govt.nz or telephone 03 546 0200 to arrange to talk to one of our planners.

-My property is not shown on the maps even though I live near the coast.
+My property is not shown on the maps even though I live near the coast, am I still affected?

-There are some properties close to the coast that are not included in the extent of the mapping because their land elevation is higher than the coastal flood levels (sea level rise and extreme storm-tide elevations) that we've mapped.
+There are properties close to the coast that are not included in the extent of the mapping because their land elevation is higher than the coastal flood levels (sea level rise and extreme storm-tide elevations) that we've mapped.

-Rising sea levels will have increasing implications for 'everyday life' activities in our coastal communities, for example road access to individual properties, delivery of services such as telecommunications, and access to coastal recreation reserves.
+Rising sea levels will have increasing implications for 'everyday life' activities in our coastal communities.
+For example, road access to individual properties, delivery of services such as telecommunications, and access to coastal recreation reserves could all be affected by inundation.

-There may also be other natural hazards that should be taken into consideration, such as wave run up, stormwater flows, river and stream flooding or elevated groundwater levels that may become more prevalent as sea levels rise.
+There may also be other natural hazards that should be taken into consideration, such as coastal erosion, wave run-up, stormwater flows, river and stream flooding or elevated groundwater levels that may become more prevalent as sea levels rise.

-As part of developing a long-term adaptive approach we will need to consider the wider implications and a 'whole of community' response.
-Council would like to know what you have seen and experienced in relation to coastal inundation and erosion and to draw on community knowledge.
+As part of developing a long-term adaptive approach, we will need to consider the wider implications and a 'whole of community' response.
+Council would like to know what you have seen and experienced in relation to coastal inundation or erosion and to draw on community knowledge.
 The information will help inform how we proceed with our response to rising sea levels.